 This site is designed around using techniques, tools and methods appropriate for adult learning.
 They can be used with your governors, senior leadership team or whole staff team.
 They support a collaborative approach to learning and a constructivist approach to knowledge management and sharing.

 Andragogy was popularized by Malcolm Knowles’ (1913-1977) in his Four Principles Of Andragogy (1984).
-These have been developed into six principles.
+These have been developed into the following principles.
 They are:

 - Adults need to know the reason for learning something (Need to Know)